ppy/osu-wiki/news/2018-10-10-beatmap-spotlights-summer-2018.md

 date: 2018-10-10 06:00:00 +0000
 ---

-Welcome back to a long-awaited rendition of this season’s beatmap spotlights!
+Welcome back to a long-awaited rendition of this season's beatmap spotlights!
 We have lots of brilliant maps to showcase and some extra surprise for all of you!

 ![](/wiki/shared/news/2018-10-10-beatmap-spotlights-summer-2018/spotlight-header.jpg)